Don’t Be Hooked by These 13 Dating Scams

 4. Catfishing

-Catfishing is when someone takes information and pictures from other people and uses them to create a fake identity.
-The swindler will use that identity to trick you into communicating with them.
+Catfishing is when someone takes information and pictures from others and uses them to create a fake identity.
+And with the prevalence of AI these days, it's not hard to create entire personas out of thin air.
+The swindler will use that faux identity to trick you into communicating with them.

 The dangers of catfishing can be more than financial loss.
 Many victims end up feeling betrayed, which can cause depression, anxiety, and other mental health concerns.